-TEAM SPORTS CURRICULUM

-Soccer

-Flag Football

-FitnessGram Testing

-Volleyball Unit and Tournament

-Tchoukball

-Weight Room/Personal Fitness

-Ultimate Frisbee

-Lacrosse

-Softball

-Basketball

-LIFETIME ACTIVITIES CURRICULUM
+TEAM SPORTS CURRICULUM LIFETIME ACTIVITIES CURRICULUM

-Tennis
+Soccer Tennis

-Fitness Walk with Pedometers
+Flag Football Fitness Walk with Pedometers

-FitnessGram Testing
+FitnessGram Testing FitnessGram Testing

-Volleyball Unit and Tournament
+Volleyball Unit and Tournament Volleyball Unit and Tournament

-Kan Jam/Ramp Shot
+Tchoukball Kan Jam/Ramp Shot

-Badminton
+Weight Room/Personal Fitness Badminton

-Weight Room/Personal Fitness
+Ultimate Frisbee Weight Room/Personal Fitness

-Birdie Ball
+Lacrosse Birdie Ball

-Kickball/Wiffle Ball
+Softball Kickball/Wiffle Ball

-Bowling
+Basketball Bowling

 Advanced Strength Training

 A/B Full Year

 (1/2 credit)

-(Open to 9th to 12th Grade)
+(Open to 9th - 12th grade)

 This is an intense, full year weightlifting course that will focus on the following core lifts: Squats, hang cleans, dead lifts, flat bench.
 The class will include various types of workouts that will improve toning/firming of body muscle and increase strength and endurance.
 All students will follow a challenging program where they will be tested on their knowledge of training applications as well as performance-based criteria.
 Appropriate gym attire is required.
 This course fulfills the NYS physical education requirement.

 Health A/B Full Year (1/2 credit)

 (Students are expected to take this in their sophomore year as it is a NYSED graduation requirement) This course is required of all students for graduation.
 The format for the program will be based on an interactive and cooperative classroom environment.
 Social, physical, and emotional issues specifically relevant to young adults will be discussed.
 Course content will include topics in nutrition, physical fitness, mental health, relationships, human sexuality, substance abuse, and disease prevention and consumer education.
 An understanding on how the internet can be used as a valuable health resource will also be addressed.

 Science

-Department Objectives:

-By recognizing the central role of the scientific method in everything we do, the Science Department offers courses that are relevant to our lives.
+Department Objectives: By recognizing the central role of the scientific method in everything we do, the Science Department offers courses that are relevant to our lives.
 All course offerings are designed to stimulate curiosity and to strengthen rational approaches to problem solving.
 Science is taught through a dynamic, hands-on approach that encourages students to be inquisitive and deliberative.
-All courses support the New York State Learning Standards for Mathematics, Science, and Technology, and specifically the following standards for Science: Standard 1: Analysis, Inquiry, and Design Students will be able to use mathematical analysis, scientific inquiry, and engineering design, as appropriate to pose questions, seek answers and develop solutions.
-Standard 2: Information Systems Students will access, generate, process, and transfer information using appropriate technologies.
-Standard 3: Science Students will understand and apply scientific concepts, principles, and theories pertaining to physical setting and living environment and recognize the historical development of ideas in science.
-Standard 4: Interconnectedness: Common Themes Students will understand the relationships and common themes that connect mathematics, science and technology and apply the themes to these and other areas of learning.
-Standard 5: Interdisciplinary Problem Solving Students will apply the knowledge and thinking skills of mathematics, science, and technology to address real-life problems and make informed decisions.
+All courses are aligned to the New York State Learning Science Learning Standards, Next Generation Science Standards and a series of performance expectations.
+These foundations define what students should understand and be able to do as a result of their study in science.
+All courses incorporate three dimensional learning that is needed to provide students a high-quality science education.
+The three dimensions include Engineering Practices, Crosscutting Concepts and Disciplinary Core Ideas.
+Finally the disciplinary ideas guide and drive all science courses and are grouped in four domains: the physical sciences; the life sciences; the earth and space sciences; and engineering, technology and applications of science.
+These domains drive high and rigorous instruction in all science classes.

 Course Offerings: